-These compounds help with dust control, wind erosion, and soil stabilization.
+These compounds help control dust, wind erosion, and soil stabilization.

 How it works is, they absorb moisture from the air.
-Treated areas like roads will then remain damp.
-This prevents airborne dust, even in dry hot summer conditions with vehicular traffic.
-They also help bind aggregate particles together, hardening the ground surface.
+Treated areas, like roads, stay damp, which stops airborne dust even in the hottest, driest, traffic-heavy conditions.
+They also bind aggregate particles together, hardening the ground surface.

-Important Note: you need minimum humidity to use this dust control method.
-Because there needs to be moisture in the air for the soil to absorb the binding agents.
+Important Note: You’ll need a minimum humidity level for this dust control method to work.
+The soil needs moisture in the air to absorb those binding agents.

-Even the best dust control methods won’t capture all the dust in your construction site.
-You’ll still have airborne particles going in places you don’t want.
-So, invest in sweeping and cleaning equipment.
+Let’s face it, even the best dust control methods won’t catch every speck of dust on your construction site.
+There will still be pesky particles floating around where you don’t want them.
+So, invest in some sweeping and cleaning gear.

 “How do you control dust on a construction site?” wrap up

-Dust control is an undiscussed yet critical part of almost every construction project.
+Controlling dust is a behind-the-scenes, yet critical part of almost every construction project.
 It takes a lot of short-term and long-term planning.
-You need to use a combination of methods for a successful dust prevention plan.
+To win the battle against dust, you’ll need to use a combo of methods for a successful prevention plan.

 How do you control dust on a construction site?
 Do you think dust at project sites is a big concern?